Evusma/Databricks_DE_associate/lakeflow_declarative_pipelines_vs_workflows.md

 Jobs = Workflows
 - A Job in the UI = a Databricks Workflow.
 - It’s the general-purpose orchestration engine.
-- Can run notebooks, Python scripts, SQL, JARs, dbt, shell commands, or even DLT pipelines as tasks.
+- Can run notebooks, Python scripts, SQL, JARs, dbt, shell commands, or even pipelines as tasks.

-Pipelines = Delta Live Tables (DLT)
+Pipelines = Lakeflow Declarative Pipelines
-- A Pipeline in the UI = a DLT pipeline.
+- A Pipeline in the UI = a Lakeflow Declarative Pipelines
 - Specialized for data ingestion and ETL (Bronze → Silver → Gold).
 - Written only in SQL or Python (PySpark).
 - Brings built-in lineage, expectations, auto-scaling, and reliability.